jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 = How can I change date format? =
 You can set date format in WP dashboard via Settings > General.

-The datepicker and date input field in dashboard only support 2 numeric date formats: "day-month-year" (30-01-2016) and "year-month-day" (2016-01-30).
+The datepicker and date input field in WP dashboard only support 2 numeric date formats: "day-month-year" (30-01-2016) and "year-month-day" (2016-01-30).

 If the date format set in WP dashboard is not the same, it will be changed into 1 of the 2 above.